 A Bit Much...

-We’ve covered quite a few short Mandarin phrases that can be used in a variety of contexts.
+We’ve covered a few short Mandarin phrases to use in different contexts.

-Many of these Chinese words & phrases can be combined in different ways to create more robust New Year wishes — many of them merely being ways to say the same thing different ways.
+Many of these Chinese words & phrases combine in different ways to create more robust New Year wishes — many of them merely ways to say the same thing in different ways.

 Let’s look at some full-on sentence examples.